FarkostInteractive/VerdantPage/Documentation/QuickStart.md

 As mentioned many times now, you should absolutely dig into the main documentation.
 It will both make you a better user and lead you to discover many features that we haven’t covered here.

 If any particular section has caught your eye then feel free to explore their respective pages in the [Component Reference](ComponentReference.html) and [User Guide](UserGuide.html).
 You can also start at the beginning for a more thorough version of this guide.
-Either way, make sure you stop at the [Performance section](UserGuide/Performance.html), which hasn’t been covered here at all.
+Either way, make sure you stop by at the [Performance section](UserGuide/Performance.html), which hasn’t been covered here at all.
 Finally, experiment!
 Verdant is made to be responsive and easy to work with.
 I’m sure many of us learned to use Unity by just messing around with stuff we found neat, and that approach will serve you well here too.

 I hope you enjoy using Verdant!